laurentpayot/fsharp-fable-elmish-example/README.md

 - [pnpm](https://pnpm.io/installation)
 - [Node.js](https://nodejs.org/) (can be installed via pnpm with `pnpm env use --global latest`)

-[Ionide](https://ionide.io/) plugin for your IDE is highly recommended.
+The [Ionide](https://ionide.io/) plugin for your IDE is highly recommended.

 ## Usage